charperbonaroo/agreements/terms_and_conditions.md

 16.6.
 The Client is allowed to make backups of its data on the provided Products if a backup is not provided by Bonaroo and provided the backups are not used by the Client for purposes other than the permanent storage of data in a single copy for archival purposes.

 16.7.
 If Bonaroo provides a usage right through a license construct, the following applies in addition to the previous paragraphs:
-   a.
-The usage right contained therein is limited to using the Products for the permitted use agreed with Bonaroo for the agreed intensity/processing units and on the number of agreed devices, where in the absence of written agreements with Bonaroo, the usage right is limited to the processing unit on which the Products were first installed, and the number of users, servers, or hardware is limited to one (1).
+   1. The usage right contained therein is limited to using the Products for the permitted use agreed with Bonaroo for the agreed intensity/processing units and on the number of agreed devices, where in the absence of written agreements with Bonaroo, the usage right is limited to the processing unit on which the Products were first installed, and the number of users, servers, or hardware is limited to one (1).
-   b.
-If Bonaroo has implemented security or restrictions on the number of processes, users, or functionality in Products, the Client is not allowed to bypass, remove, or otherwise nullify these.
+   2. If Bonaroo has implemented security or restrictions on the number of processes, users, or functionality in Products, the Client is not allowed to bypass, remove, or otherwise nullify these.

 ## 17. Force Majeure